 It’s the responsibility of every driver to ensure that they don’t drink and drive.
 Getting behind the wheel of a car while intoxicated is a serious crime, and can have deadly consequences.
 What’s not as obvious is the responsibility of the alcohol serving establishment to ensure that they’re not endangering the community by over-serving guests at their business.

 A business should never put profits above the safety of a community.
 Dram shop laws exist to protect the public from the risk of having dangerous drivers out on the road.
 If you or someone you know was injured in a drunk driving accident, a dram shop case may apply.
-The best way to find out is to contact local legal counsel.

 If you are in Texas, you can request a free case consultation with the experienced drunk driving accident attorneys at McMinn Law Firm.